abdullah-cafer/MudaeAutoClaim/README.md

 ---

-## 🚀 Unleash the Power of Automation in Mudae!
+## 🚀 Take Your Mudae Game to the Next Level with MudaRemote!
 (Responsibly!) 🚀

-The **Mudae Auto-Claim Bot** is your Python-powered assistant for automating tasks in the popular Mudae Discord bot!
-Streamline your character collection, maximize your kakera gains, and take your Mudae game to the next level! 🌟
+**MudaRemote** is a powerful, open-source Python bot designed to automate tasks for the popular Mudae Discord bot.
+Building upon the foundation of the original Mudae Auto-Claim Bot, MudaRemote introduces exciting new features, including **real-time character and series sniping**, enhanced console logging, and more!
+Streamline your collection, maximize your kakera gains, and dominate the Mudae universe – all while being mindful of Discord's Terms of Service! 🌟

-**✨  Key Features That Make This Bot Shine: ✨**
+**✨  Key Features That Make MudaRemote Shine: ✨**

+*   **🎯 Real-time Character Sniping:**  **INSTANTLY claim characters from your wishlist** as soon as they appear in the Mudae channel!
+No more missing out on your favorites! 🚀
+*   **🎬 Real-time Series Sniping:**  Target characters from specific anime or game series!  **Add series keywords to your `series_wishlist`**, and MudaRemote will automatically snipe characters belonging to those series in real-time!
+Perfect for focused collections! 🚀
 *   **👯‍♀️ Multi-Account Mastery:**  Run **multiple Discord accounts simultaneously**!
 Manage all your Mudae endeavors from one script! 🚀
 *   **🤖 Fully Automated Rolling & Claiming:**  Sit back and relax!
 The bot **automatically rolls, detects claimable characters & kakera, and claims them for you!**  ✨
 *   **💎 Kakera-Smart Claiming:**  Set your **minimum `kakera` value**!
 The bot intelligently prioritizes claiming characters with **high kakera value** (or claim everything if you want!). 🧠